ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/31_Earthwork/312500 Erosion and Sedimentation Controls.md

 ## Products

 1. MATERIALS
 1. Erosion and Sedimentation Control Materials:
     1. Provide one or more of the following materials, as shown on the plans or as applicable for site conditions:
     1. Sand bags.
 1. Rock socks
 1. S- fences (**[www.ertecsystems.com/](http://www.ertecsystems.com/)**).
 (Ertec systems or equivalent)Standard black silt fences are not permitted.
 Reinforced standard black silt fences are permitted at the NWTC.
 1. Rock riprap.
 1. Straw wattle or other similar devices
 1. Inlet protection devices (Dandy Bags, gravel filters or equivalent)
 1. Vehicle tracking pad (recycled concrete aggregate is not permitted)
 1. Concrete washout facility (Ecopans or equivalent.
 Pits (lined or unlined) are not permitted.
 1. Secondary containment for chemicals.
 Chemicals stored outdoors must be protected by a shelter/other means for preventing stormwater/snowmelt from interacting w/ chemicals.
 1. Fiber mulch.
 1. Erosion Control Blanket.
 1. High Performance Flexible Growth Medium
 1. Other materials as proposed by the contractor and approved by Owner.
 1. Seed Protection - Fiber Mulches, Erosion Control Blankets and High Performance Flexible Growth Medium
 1. Summary of Seed Protection Materials
 1. SEED PROTECTION MATERIAL VERSUS SLOPE MATRIX
-1. SEED PROTECTION MATERIALE
+1. SEED PROTECTION MATERIAL
 1. LOCATION
 1. SLOPE
 1. FUNCTIONAL LONGEVITY
 1. CONSIDERATIONS
     1. Fiber Mulch
     1. Roadside

-< 10:1
+    1. &lt; 10:1
     1. minimum 18 months
     1. Hay Mulch
     1. Grasslands

-< 10:1
+    1. &lt; 10:1
     1. minimum 12 months
     1. Crimping required within 24 hours
     1. Coconut
     1. Coir /Straw Blanket
     1. Grasslands

-> 10:1 and < 6:1
+&gt; 10:1 and &lt; 6:1

 1.  minimum 18 months
 1. Density depends on when planting installation will occur seasonally
 1. Coconut Coir Blanket
 1. Drainageways

-> 6:1
+&gt; 6:1

 1.  minimum 36 months
 1. Product selection will be guided by channel velocity, sheer stress, and slope.
 1. High Performance Flexible Growth Medium
 1. Grasslands

-> 6:1
+&gt; 6:1

 1.  minimum 18 months
 1. HP-FGM must be applied within 48 hours of seeding
 1. Seed Protection Material Requirements
 1. Fiber Mulch:
     1. Biodegradable, comprised of threshed straw of oats, wheat, barley or rye; nontoxic, certified weed free and free of plant-growth, germination inhibitors, mold or other objectionable material; with a maximum moisture content of 15 percent and a pH range of 4.5 to 6.5.
 1. Fiber Mulch must contain at least 50% by weight of material to be 10 inches or longer.
 1. Nonasphaltic Tackifier:
     1. Consisting of a free-flowing, noncorrosive powder produced from the natural plant gum of Plantago isularis (Desert Indianwheat), applied in a slurry with water and wood fiber.
 Must not contain mineral filler, recycled cellulose fiber, clays or other substances that may inhibit germination or growth of plants.
 1. High Performance Flexible Growth Medium for slopes greater than 6:1 :
     1. High Performance Flexible Growth Medium (HP-FGM) shall be hydraulically-applied, 100% biodegradable, manufactured in the United States and is composed of 100% recycled thermally refined (within a pressure vessel) wood fibers, crimped interlocking man-made biodegradable fibers, micro-pore granules, naturally derived crosslinked biopolymers and water absorbents.
 HP-FGM shall be phytosanitized, free from plastic netting, requires no curing period and upon application forms an intimate bond with the soil surface to create a continuous, porous, absorbent and flexible erosion resistant blanket that allows rapid germination and accelerated plant growth.
 1. Preferred Manufacturer/Product:
     1. Flexterra HP-FGM, by Profile Products, or approved equal.
 1. Coconut Coir /Straw Blanket for slopes 6:1 or less:
     1. Biodegradable 100% coconut-fiber mat enclosed with biodegradable jute/equivalent natural fiber netting and thread.
 1. Available Products:
     1. Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to the following:
     1. North American Green:
         1. BioNet SC150BN
 1. American Excelsior Company:
     1. AEC Premier Coconut /Straw ECB
 1. Coconut Coir Blanket Fasteners:
     1. Provide rigid, biodegradable fasteners (non-metallic).
 1. Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to the following:
     1. North American Green:
        1. BioSTAKEs
 1. North American Green:
     1. EcoSTAKEs
 1. American Excelsior Company:
     1. E-Staple
 1. Wood Stakes (Min.
 24” length)
 1. Fastening Pattern:
     1. Selection of and placement/spacing of fasteners will be contingent upon the following (Contractor to provide manufacturer’s recommendations supporting):
     1. Slope
 1. Soil type (sandy, rocky, etc.)
 1. Designed to withstand water velocities of 5-year storm event
 1. For drainage channels and other areas of potentially high flows, use Super Duty Excelsior Blanket, (Xcel SD-3 Super Duty), or Rolanka Coir 40, 60, 70 or 90 .

 ## Execution

 1. PREPARATION
    1. General:
       1. Determine the existing ground elevations, drainage patterns, and changes to such patterns during excavation in order to satisfactorily plan and provide materials for adequate erosion and sediment control devices.
    1. The Owner EHS Office must approve placement and installation of BMPs prior to issuance of an Owner Penetration or Excavation Permit and subsequently, prior to the start of earth disturbance.
 1. EXAMINATION